winniffy/winniffy/README.md

 - 👀 interested in frontend development.
 - 🌱 currently learning javascript.
 - 💞️ looking to collaborate on any frontend project that would help me learn on the job.
-- 📫 reach me for internship: winniffy@gmail.com
+- 📫 available for internship frontend web dev roles: winniffy@gmail.com

 <br></br>